-Music Organizations: Enrolment in University Women's Chorus and University Civic Orchestra is open to all students of the University.
+Music Organizations: Enrolment in University Women's Chorus, University Men's Glee Club, University Band, and University Civic Orchestra is open to all students of the University.
 Membership in the University Singers is by audition and appointment.
 Not more than 4 credits for music organizations can apply toward graduation.